Toronto · Ontario · Canada

 Abdul-Rahman Akingbola

-A voice for the dispersed — those caught between cultures, digital feeds, and the relentless pressure to produce.
+This book is for those caught between cultures, digital feeds, and the relentless pressure to produce.

 "The most important technology we will ever optimize is our own heart."